 Short Press Bio

 Too Sick Charlie’s distinctive blend of regional blues music is like a slow-cooked gumbo on a late summer evening; deep, flavorful, satisfying.
-Too Sick’s live performances combine gut-bucket slide on cigar box guitars and compelling stories that make his shows captivating.
+Too Sick’s live performances combine a genuine one man band with compelling stories that make his shows captivating.
 A performance from Too Sick Charlie is truly “good for what ails ya!"